sunnyinAI/FedALign/README.md

 python main.py FedAlign -d minidomainnet
 ```
-If you find this work usefu, please cite as
+If you find this work useful, please cite as

 ```bash
 @inproceedings{gupta2025fedalign,